 The Private Wealth & Private Client Review: Gibraltar

-Gibraltar is a self-governing, economically diversified and multicultural British Overseas Territory that joined the European Union (EU) (subject to a number of important derogations) with the UK in 1973.
+Gibraltar is a self-governing, economically diversified and multicultural British overseas territory that joined the European Union (subject to a number of important derogations) with the UK in 1973.
 It voted in the Brexit referendum of 2016 (strongly favouring the remain option).
-Gibraltar has been included in the negotiating process seeking to define the UK and Gibraltar's new relationship with the EU.
+Gibraltar, alongside the UK, continues to negotiate its new relationship with the EU.
 An in-principal agreement for the removal of Gibraltar land borders has been set out allowing for Gibraltar to effectively become part of the Schengen zone.

-The Gibraltarians are British nationals, bilingual in English and Spanish and fiercely loyal to the British Crown.
+Gibraltarians are British nationals, bilingual in English and Spanish and fiercely loyal to the British crown.
 Elections to Gibraltar's parliament take place every four years and deliver a 'government' and an 'opposition' in the style of Westminster.